dictu-lang/Dictu/docs/docs/standard-lib/system.md

 ### System.time() -> Number

-Returns UNIX timestamp as a number.
+Returns UNIX timestamp in seconds as a number.

 ```cs
 System.time();